Table of Contents:

 The Case Against Objective Morality

-Morality consists of values/oughts.
+Morality consists of values.
 At its core, the belief in objective morality is the belief in objective value.
-Value exists on the subject side in the subject-object relation.
-In other words, values are subjective, they reflect a perspective or individual’s orientation towards an object or event, entailing judgments of good or bad.
+Value describes how a subject relates to an object through feeling; value describes this relation.
+Value cannot exist without a subject, so value is subjective by nature.
+Values reflect a perspective or individual’s orientation or sentiment toward an object or event, entailing judgments of good or bad.
 However, subjective does not mean meaningless or arbitrary, rather it simply means something depends on a mind or perspective to exist.